ThilakshanArulnesan/barChart/README.md

 *LabelCentering*: Sets the location of the data labels on top of the bar.
 Accepts an argument of “top”, “middle”, “bottom” or a number between 0 (top of the bar) and 100 (bottom of the bar).

 ## Features  to be added
-1) Stacked bar chart
-2) custom colors for stacked bars
-3) Axes ticks
-4) Axes label
-5) Legend
+1) Legend
+2) Centering the ticks with the tick labels